libretro/docs/docs/library/mupen64plus.md

 ### Directories

-The Mupen64Plus core's directory name is 'Mupen64Plus OpenGL'
+The Mupen64plus-Next core's directory name is 'Mupen64Plus-Next'

-The Mupen64Plus core saves/loads to/from these directories.
+The Mupen64plus-Next core saves/loads to/from these directories.

 **RetroArch's Save directory**